AinsleyJ/lab3-skeleton/Question.md

 ### 3. Make Your `ServiceCounter` Comparable to Itself

-Your class that encapsulates the service counter should now implement the `Comparable<T>` interface so that it can compare with itself and we can use `ServiceCounter` as a type argument for `Array<T>`.
+Your class that encapsulates the service counter must now implement the `Comparable<T>` interface so that it can compare with itself and it can be used as a type argument for `Array<T>`.

-You should implement `compareTo` in such a way that `counters.min()` returns the counter that a customer should join.
+You should implement `compareTo` in such a way that `counters.min()` returns the counter that a customer should join (unless all the counter queues have reached maximum length).

 ### 4. Update Your Simulation